arcalot/arcaflow-workflows/network-performance/README.md

 This workflow defines and end-to-end benchmark test for network performance, specifically using the [uperf](https://github.com/uperf/uperf) benchmark utility.
 This is targeted at Kubernetes environments and includes orchestration of necessary objects via the k8s APIs.

-A single top-level schema provides all of the data and metadata constructs required to describe the complete list of benchmark workloads to be run, as well global and SUT parameters that further define the environment within which the test is run and how other parallel data collections will be handled.
+A single top-level schema provides all of the data and metadata constructs required to describe the complete list of benchmark workloads to be run, as well global and SUT (system under test) parameters that further define the environment within which the test is run and how other parallel data collections will be handled.
 Finally, all data and metadata from the sequence of tests are post-processed into an approproate document format and indexed into Elasticsearch.

 ## Diagram Key
 ```mermaid